alex-dishen/alex-dishen/README.md

   title="Profile">I'm Alexander</a>👋</h2>
 <br>
 <p align="center">
-  I'm a 21 years old Frontend Developer.<br>
+  I'm a 21 years old Frontend Developer based in Ukraine.<br>
-  I'm passionate about exploring new technologies which I can leverage to solve real-life problems. <br>
-  I LOVE creating awesome websites. <br>
-  And currently looking forward to join an adventurous team!
+  I enjoy being given challenging, visually-pleasing designs and making them a reality. <br>
+  The thing that excites me, and gets me pumped up <br>
+  is the process of tearing an idea down into its smallest components, <br> learning, and figuring out how to put those pieces together<br>
+  while creating something really awesome.
  <br>
  <br>
   📫 How to reach me: